 \section{Preliminaries}

-In this section we prove some general results about RB and RB almost solitons.
+In this section, we prove some general results about RB solitons and almost solitons.
 The proofs of some of these results in the compact gradient case can also be found in \cite{catino2} or \cite{catino3}.
-Let us first recall the Ricci identities for a $(0,2)$-tensor $\alpha$:
+Let us first recall the Ricci identity for a $(0,2)$-tensor $\alpha$:

 where $R_{ijkl}$ is the Riemann curvature tensor.
 The Ricci curvature is obtained from the Riemann curvature tensor by contracting on the first and last index

 and the contracted second Bianchi identity is